deezer/carousel_bandits/README.md

-# carousel_bandits
+# Carousel Personalization in Music Streaming Apps with Contextual Bandits

+By September 2020, this repository will provide Python code and data to reproduce experiments from the article:

-Source code and data from the RecSys 2020 article "Carousel Personalization in Music Streaming Apps with Contextual Bandits" by W. Bendada, G. Salha and T. Bontempelli
+> Walid Bendada, Guillaume Salha, Théo Bontempelli, "Carousel Personalization in Music Streaming Apps with Contextual Bandits", Proceedings of the Fourteenth ACM Conference on Recommender Systems, 2020